 In April 2014, we began adopting "Ultra-Energy-Saving Vending Machines" (Eco Active Machines) that operate on approximately half the energy consumption (420kWh/year) compared to conventional heat-pump vending machines with the cooperation of machinery manufacturers the use of to further aim to contribute to reducing environmental impact.
 It stores two compressors, one dedicated to heating and other cooling and uses various latest technologies such as inverter control, vacuum heat insulation materials, electronic expansion valve and LED lighting to control energy consumption to an optimum condition to realize reducing electricity consumption.

 To promote reductions in GHG emission and combat global warming, vending machine manufacturers have promoted energy-saving measures since 1991, prior to establishment of the Kyoto Protocol.
 As a result, during the 15 years leading up to 2005, we achieved an approximate 50% reduction in energy consumption per vending machine.
 The industry also agreed to aim for a further 37% reduction by 2012, in comparison to 2005 figures, with indoor vending machines having a 24-hour "Lights Out" rule and outdoor machines having no lighting during daytime hours*.
 The industry met its goal in 2011.

 *Reduces about 10% of power usage by turning off the lights during the day time, about 20% by 24 hours

 Measures Against Chlorofluorocarbon

 Controlled chlorofluorocarbons that destroy the ozone layer are not used for refrigerants in our vending machines today.
 New vending machines that are introduced also use no chlorofluorocarbons substitutes that have a large impact on global warming.
-All of our machines use a refrigerant with a low global warming coefficient such as natural refrigerants and R-1234yf.
+All of our machines are assumed to be R-1234yf, which has a low global warming potential.

 Initiatives to Reuse Vending Machine Parts